aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

     ```

 ???+ tip
-    Optionally disable class on a per path basis with `cors=False` parameter.
+    Optionally disable CORS on a per path basis with `cors=False` parameter.

 #### Pre-flight